stanfordhaskell/cs43/assignments/assign1.markdown

 that defined in the second rewrite implementation.

-The following command runs the exectuable `draw`, outputing a diagram for an LSystem after a given number of iterations, and with a given turn angle.
+The following command runs the exectuable `draw`, outputing a diagram for an LSystem after a given number of iterations (try ~5, a high number of iterations can take a long time to render), and with a given turn angle.

 ```
 stack exec -- draw -o OUTPUTFILE.png -w 1000 -h 1000 NITER ANGLE